 - Specialization: Statistical Modeling for Data Science Applications

-- Instructor: Brian Zaharatos, Director, Professional Master’s Degree in Applied Mathematics
+- Instructor: Dr. Brian Zaharatos, Senior Instructor of Applied Mathematics, Director of the Professional Master’s Degree in Applied Mathematics

-- Prior knowledge needed: Basic calculus (differentiation and integration), linear algebra, probability theory
+- Prior knowledge needed: Basic calculus (differentiation and integration), linear algebra, probability theory, basic statistical inference

 Successful completion of this course demonstrates your achievement of the following learning outcomes for the MS-DS on Coursera: